The calm waters of Cooper Jack Bay Beach. The weather in the Turks and Caicos doesn’t change a huge amount throughout the year.

 The Caribbean hurricane season is officially 1 June to 30 November.
-However, the majority of hurricanes that have hit the TCI have occured at end of August to mid-September.
+However, the majority of hurricanes that have hit the TCI have occurred at end of August to mid-September.
 Hurricane Ike hit 6 Sep 2008, Hurricane Hanna 1 Sep 2008, Hurricane Donna 7 Sep 1960, Hurricane Frances 1 Sep 2004.
-Hurricane Kate (18 November, 1985) was a major exception.
+Hurricane Kate (18 November 1985) was a major exception.

-Whilst it is rare for a serious hurricane to hit the Turks and Caicos Islands, it is much more common for flights to be reschdeulded due to the threat of one.
+While it is rare for a serious hurricane to hit the Turks and Caicos Islands, it is much more common for flights to be rescheduled due to the threat of one.

-To avoid your holiday being ruined by a hurricane (or more likely, the chance of one), you may want to scheduling to avoid visiting between August 31 and September 15.
+To avoid your holiday being ruined by a hurricane (or more likely, the chance of one), you may want to avoid visiting between August 31 and September 15.

 Average Monthly Rainfall (inches)

-The average water temperature fluctuates less than air temperture, ranging from 79 in the winter to 84 in the summer.
+The average water temperature fluctuates less than air temperature, ranging from 79 in the winter to 84 in the summer.